-Comparing the effect of sand size on surface hardness when 20% crumb rubber was mixed with the sand (Table 3, treatments 2, 4 and 5), the finer Sand A resulted in the highest Gmax values under both wet and dry conditions using either the CIST or the F355.
+Comparing the effect of sand sizing on surface hardness when 20% crumb rubber is mixed with the sand (treatments 2, 4 and 5), we found that the finer Sand A resulted in the highest Gmax values under both wet and dry conditions using either the CIT or the F355.
 Under wet conditions using the F355, the medium Sand B had higher Gmax values than the coarser Sand C. Under the conditions of this study, when mixed with 20% crumb rubber, the finer sands measured higher in Gmax than the coarser sands.